 The football playoff are in full swing, and that means it is time to get ready for the Big Game!
 My family and I are big football fans, but unfortunately this year all our favorites are already eliminated.

 But at least that means we can enjoy watching the games, without stressing too much about the results!
 Here is a great football party we put together featuring some of our favorite foods and an easy recipe for Coca-Cola Punch.
 And as a bonus you can use the leftover soda cartons to make the ultimate Super Bowl Snack Stadium!

-I wanted to make an fun drink for the Big Game, and a citrus infused Coke Punch seems like the perfect beverage.
-To make the punch football themed I made football shaped ice cubes.
+I wanted to make a fun drink for the Big Game, and a citrus-infused Coke Punch seems like the perfect beverage.
+To make the punch football-themed I made football-shaped ice cubes.

 To make the punch I added some orange juice, pineapple juice and lemon juice to the punch bowl, followed by five bottles of Coke.

 Then my family did a taste test and decided it was a little too pineapple flavored, so we added more orange juice until we decided we had the perfect mix!
 Once we agreed the punch was delicious, I sliced up a lime, lemon and orange and floated them on top.
 Finally we added the football ice cubes just as the rest of the food came out of the oven.